BLS-CSC/bls-csc.github.io/python/classes.md

 ```
 This line would create another instance of the player class, which has its own `health`, `item`, `x`, and `y`.

 A good way to understand instances is with templates.
-A class is a template for an object with certain characterstics, and objects are the shapes created.
+A class is a template for an object with certain characteristics, and objects are the shapes created.
 The template is always the same, but the circles you draw and cut out of a page are distinct.
-You can move them independently, fold them differently, and, in general, change their states independetly.
+You can move them independently, fold them differently, and, in general, change their states independently.

-If we replace all of those messy variables definition with objects, we can shorten our code a litte.
+If we replace all of those messy variables definition with objects, we can shorten our code a little.

 Let's start from the ground up.